-A concussion is classified as "mild" because it is not usually life-threatening.
-However, the effects from a concussion can be serious and last for days, weeks, or even longer.
+Concussions are not usually life-threatening.
+However, the effects from a concussion can be serious and last for days, weeks or even longer.

 Motor vehicle accidents, falls, and sports injuries are common causes of concussions.
 Any sport that involves contact can result in a concussion.